akgup/appiumwebapp/README.md

 goto comand line->connect andorid device via cable-> type >adb devices  device name show.
 OK goto comand line->node -v  it should display v4.5.0 than it is  OK launch appium.
 Appium screen should open.
-OK
+OK goto cmd and type >uiautomatorviewer it should open screen and let you capture the movile layout.

+for more details write to me on akshay@buzzybrains.com or visit http://appium.io/slate/en/v1.1.0/?java#running-appium-on-windows